 You hastily cast a spell on the demon-orc charging towards you.
 It laughs and barrels towards you even faster.
 The spell did nothing.
 You pray to your gods that your death is swift as it bares its greatsword down upon you.

-For this week I wanted to take a look at one of the 6 variant orc creatures in Volo’s Guide to Monsters.
+For this week I wanted to take a look at one of the 6 variant orc creatures in Volo’s Guide to Monsters (this is an affiliate link which gives me a commission which I use to help pay hosting fees and other costs associated with Dungeon Solvers).
 I’ve used most of them in my games and I find them all to be really unique and flavorful creatures.
 The tanarukk is my personal favorite out of the 6 due to its play-style and lore.

 Tanarukks love to be up close and personal with their target.
 They have a hefty amount of health and some solid resistances that keep them in the fight for quite some time.
 They are also very mobile and make it a point to blast through the party’s front-line and try to cleave the casters hiding in the back.

 At first glance, its role is a bit similar to the minotaur, However, it has a few key abilities and traits that give it a different niche in the same tanky/bruiser melee role.
 Let’s dive into my favorite part of the tanarukk’s entry in VGtM, the lore.